donnyyou/torchcv/README.md

 }
 ```

-This repository provides source code for some deep learning based cv problems.
-We'll do our best to keep this repository up to date.
-If you do find a problem about this repository, please raise it as an issue.
-We will fix it immediately.
+This repository provides source code for most deep learning based cv problems.
+We'll do our best to keep this repository up-to-date.
+If you do find a problem about this repository, please raise it as an issue or submit a pull request.

 ## Implemented Papers